Administrative procedure for Collaborative and Knowledge-building Project applications

 In the assessment of relevance, we use a standardised assessment table with the same scale of marks as for the other criteria.
 A brief written comment will also be included in the feedback to applicants once the application assessment process has concluded.

-The assessment table for the Relevance criterion consists of the following questions:
+The assessment table for the Relevance criterion consists of the following points:

 if the applicant has selected more than one topic under the call, the application's relevance will be assessed accordingly, and can become relevant for funding in several portfolios.